Guldana2007/dali-museum-rag/project.md

 # Development of RAG-based AI System — Guldana Kassym-Ashim

 ## 1. Project Idea
-RAG assistant for The Dalí Museum website.
+This project implements a Retrieval-Augmented Generation (RAG) system focused on The Dalí Museum.
+The assistant answers user questions by retrieving relevant information from a small curated dataset and generating responses using OpenAI models.

 ## 2. Dataset
-Custom dataset created from museum descriptions and artwork information.
+A custom dataset was created manually based on publicly available descriptions of:
+- The museum overview
+- Visitor information
+- Tickets and hours
+- Exhibitions
+- Location

+The dataset is stored as `dali_chunks.json` and is used to build the vector database.

 ## 3. Architecture
+- OpenAI Embedding model: `text-embedding-3-small`
+- Vector database: ChromaDB
-- Embeddings API
+- LLM: `gpt-4o-mini`
-- Chroma vector DB
-- LLM (DIAL or HuggingFace)
-- Jupyter Notebook
+- Jupyter Notebook (Google Colab) as the development environment
-- Optional Streamlit UI
+- Optional Streamlit UI for interactive demonstration

 ## 4. Implementation Steps
-All 9 required steps have been implemented (details to be filled after coding).
+All required steps of the Module 3 assignment are implemented:
+1. Dataset preparation
+2. Embeddings generation
+3. Vector DB creation
+4. Retrieval pipeline
+5. LLM-based answer generation
+6. Full RAG assembly
+7. Evaluation with test queries
+8. Streamlit user interface
+9. Documentation and repository setup

 ## 5. GitHub Repository
 https://github.com/Guldana2007/dali-museum-rag

 ## 6. Demo Video
-link will be added
+A short demonstration video (1–3 minutes) will be added after the Streamlit UI.

 ## 7. How to Run

-pip install -r requirements.txt open notebook/dali_rag.ipynb
-run all cells
+### Notebook version: